w3f/PSPs/PSPs/drafts/psp-22.md

 ```

 #### PSP22Receiver
-PSP22Receiver is an interface for any contract that wants to support safe transfers from PSP22 token smart contracts to avoid unexpected tokens on balance of contract.
+`PSP22Receiver` is an interface for any contract that wants to support safe transfers from a PSP-22 token smart contract to avoid unexpected tokens in the balance of contract.
-This method is called before transfer to ensure the recipient of the tokens acknowledges receipt.
+This method is called before a transfer to ensure the recipient of the tokens acknowledges the receipt.

-##### **before_received**(&mut self, operator: AccountId, from: AccountId, value: Balance, data: [u8]) -> Result<(), PSP22ReceiverError>
+##### **before_received**(&mut self, operator: AccountId, from: AccountId, value: Balance, data: [u8]) ➔ Result<(), PSP22ReceiverError>
 Selector: `0xfda6f1a9` - first 4 bytes of `blake2b_256("PSP22Receiver::before_received")`
 ```json
 {